How to Find and Replace Using VBA (11 Ways)

 End Sub

-“SearchDirection” is the name of the sheet and “Michael James” is the string which you are looking for.
+“SearchDirection” is the name of the sheet and “Michael James” is the string that you are looking for.

-SearchDirection:=xlNext will start the search in the top left-hand corner of the data range and search downwards, so it will give the position of the string which comes first.
+SearchDirection:=xlNext will start the search in the top left-hand corner of the data range and search downwards, so it will give the position of the string that comes first.

 SearchDirection Parameter